 Jon's Personal Fundraising Page

-I am asking you to financially support this effort.
+From May 14-15, people from all over Massachusetts will focus on nature by participating in Mass Audubon’s annual Bird-a-thon fundraiser.
+Despite all of the challenges that all of us have faced in the last year, I am asking you to generously support this fund-raising effort.
 Any amount will help - from $5 to $5000.
-Our natural heritage is under the most severe attacks that we have seen in decades.
+Although the world looks brighter than it did a year ago, still our natural heritage is under severe attacks, and there is a lot of damage to be undone.
 Some our responses must be done at the national level, some regionally, and some local.
 Mass Audubon works at all these scales, and we need your support.

-This year, the Bird Conservation Department is aggressively expanding our efforts, and only your support will help us meet these goals.
-In the coming year our primary projects will include:
+This year the Bird Conservation Department is planning on expanding our efforts, and only your support will help us meet these goals.
+In the coming months our primary projects will include:

-4 - we continue to be actively engaged in protecting grassland-nesting birds through The Bobolink Project (https://www.bobolinkproject.com/).
-Not only do we provide financial assistance to farmers who are then able to delay their hay harvests and allow nesting birds to fledge, but we also actively engage and educate conservationists throughout the northeast.
-For example, in August Jon Atwood will speak about the Bobolink Project at the annual meeting of the Society of Canadian Ornithologists in Quebec.
+4 – we continue to be actively engaged in protecting grassland-nesting birds through The Bobolink Project (https://www.bobolinkproject.com/ for more information).
+Not only do we provide financial assistance to farmers that enables them to delay their hay harvests and allow nesting birds to fledge, but we also actively engage and educate conservationists throughout the northeast.
+In 2021 we successfully protected over a 1000 acres of active farmland.

-5 - In the coming year Jeff Ritterson will continue his fine work with the Foresters for the Birds program, aiming to promote timber-harvesting methods that will create habitat for declining young forest birds like Chestnut-sided Warblers and Eastern Towhees.
-In 2018 Jeff trained 20 professional foresters and held 13 public outreach events reaching over 500 people.
+5 - In 2021 Jeff Ritterson will continue his fine work with the Foresters for the Birds (https://www.massaudubon.org/our-conservation-work/wildlife-research-conservation/forest-birds) program, aiming to promote timber-harvesting methods that will create habitat for declining young forest birds like Chestnut-sided Warblers and Eastern Towhees.
+Jeff will also be exploring the possibility of establishing a bird-friendly maple syrup program.

 AND THERE'S MORE - BUT ALL OF THESE PROJECTS POINT TO THE NEED FOR YOUR FINANCIAL SUPPORT!